 AVH map: SA distribution map (external link)

 Small, much-branching and spreading shrub to 2 m high, usually covered with a hoary white mealiness on young branchlets.
 Phyllodes oblanceolate to linear-oblanceolate rigid, slightly curved, thick-fleshy, to 70 mm long and 6 mm wide.
-Inflorescence axillary in clusters of 2-4 yellow globular flowerheads.
+Inflorescence axillary in clusters of 2-4 yellow globular, flowers.
 Flowering between August and October.
 Fruits are brown curled and twisted pod to 60 mm long and 3 mm wide, with margins thickened, slightly constricted between seeds.
+Seeds are dark brown, ovoid to 4 mm long and 2.5 mm wide.
 Seed embryo type is investing.

 Seed collection and propagation